 1) Failing to determine your safety objectives before deciding on safety modules

 You won’t be able to outline your safety needs, without first being aware of your needs and goals.
 What improvements do you want to achieve?
 How will these improvements be quantified?
-What is working well currently?
+What’s working well?
 What can be improved upon?
-What are your desired outputs and how do you want them presented in your software (think reports, dashboards, notifications, etc.)?
+Last but not least, what are your desired outputs, and how do you want them presented in your software (think reports, dashboards, notifications, etc.)?

 2) Failing to present a strong business case for investing in safety management software

 Sometimes, convincing your uppers or boss of the need for safety management software is the most difficult hurdle of all.
 If explained incorrectly, the approval to migrate to a better safety management solution is often denied.
 Does this sound familiar?
 “Yeah, what’s that going to cost?
 What’s wrong with our paper records?
 We already have a safety program – why do we need this?”
 One of the largest benefits of a properly implemented safety plan is a direct reduction in your injury rate, which in turn lowers your EMR or “Experience Modification Rate“.